beefyfinance/beefy-v2/src/features/data/README.md

 - Why not use https://api.beefy.finance/vaults and https://api.beefy.finance/boosts?
 - why is there an api.beefy.finance and a data.beefy.finance?
 - Boost.isMooStaked: is this always "true"?
+  this is the boolean that tells us if the thing is a boost or a vault when both are in the same list, got it

 # ANSWERED